Jean28518/libre-workspace/docs/modules/addons.rst

 - $DOMAIN: The domain name of the service example: ``int.de``
 - $ADMIN_PASSWORD: The password of the administrator which is used for the ldap instance or the system user "systemv" which has also admin rights with sudo
 - $IP: The IP address of the server
+- $LDAP_DC: The domain component of the ldap instance

 It is a good practice to store the config of the service in the ``/root/[NAME]`` directory, for example the docker-compose.yml file.
 The addon detection is based on the existence of this folder.
 Also it will be easier for system administrators to find the config of the service in the future.